-ownership in order for the warranty cover to remain valid.

-The Explorer Group Ltd Customer Care

-Delves lane

-Consett

-County Durham

-DH8 7PE

-www.elddis.co.uk

-This form is also available for you to print from our web site.

-NOTIFICATION OF CHANGE OF OWNERSHIP

-Previous owner details (if known):

-Name:

 Address:

 Post code:

 Email:

 New owner details:

 Name:

 Address:

 Post code:

 Daytime telephone number: Date of purchase:

 Email:

 Details of Caravan:

 Range: Model:

-Vehicle identification number (17 digits):
+Vehicle identification number (17 digits s):

-In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
+your caravan must have been serviced annually by an Approved /orkshop or NCC equivalent standard as set out in this handbook.

-If you do not want to receive information about products and services from Compass, please tick. $lacksquare$
+If you do not want to receive information about products and services from Elddis or Buccaneer, please

+tick.